 By shipping through USPS, we’re not adding any additional trucks on the road, or additional routes.
 They’re coming to you anyway; we’re just taking advantage of their existing routes, so there’s not really any additional emissions.

 There aren’t even additional emissions from getting your package to the post office, because my lovely postal carrier, Bri, picks up your packages from my doorstep on her normal route.

-Next, while we don’t specifically offset the emissions from your specific order, we do plant 10 trees with every purchase.
-Those 10 trees are going to offset about 480 pounds of carbon every year.
+Next, while we don’t specifically offset the emissions from your specific order, we do plant 1 tree for every item sold.
+Those trees are going to offset about 48 pounds of carbon every year.
 That’s pretty amazing if you ask me.